Alexander Sokurov: Studio

 In 2010 Sokurov launched his personal course at the Kabardino-Balkarian State University in Nalchik.
-In 2015, 12 students graduated from his course, among them were such rising starts of cinema, as Kantemir Balagov, Vladimir Bitokov, Kira Kovalenko, and Alexander Zolotukhin.
+In 2015, 12 students graduated from his course; among them were such rising stars of cinema, as Kantemir Balagov, Vladimir Bitokov, Kira Kovalenko, and Alexander Zolotukhin.

 Political stance

 During a December 2016 meeting of the Council for Culture and Arts, Sokurov appealed to President Vladimir Putin to reconsider the verdict against filmmaker Oleg Sentsov (which Putin refused).

-In 2022, Sokurov criticized Kremlin and opposed the war in Ukraine.
+In 2022, Sokurov criticized the Kremlin and opposed the Russian invasion of Ukraine.
 For this, in June 2022 he was denied the right to leave Russia.

+Sokurov's film Fairytale was banned in Russia.
+No specific reason was given, only subparagraph “zh” of the rules on the issuance of release certificates was cited: “in other cases determined by federal laws.”
+Sokurov emphasized that censorship is prohibited in Russia and no one has the right to restrict the Russian audience’s access to works of art.
+“Because the movie has already been shown and is being shown all over the world,” he said.